 The nucleus is an important part of the cell, and in an animal cell, it's also the largest organelle.
 The nucleus has a body which looks similar in shape to an orange.
 Using your imagination, cover the surface of the nucleus with dips similar to the surface of a strawberry.
 These two fruits will aid in remembering the unique shape and surface texture of a nucleus.

 Placed within the nucleus is the nucleolus.
 Looking at the nucleolus may remind you of the pit of an avocado.
 Placing the pit of an avocado inside the center of the ucleus will give you a fair representation of the shape, size and location of the nucleolus.

 Mitochondria and Lysosome

 The shape of a mitochondrion is oval, similar to a pharmaceutical capsule.
 The inside looks much like a winding river which meanders back and forth.
 The winding river may have occasional islands along its path.

 Use the shape of a basketball to suggest the external appearance of a lysosome.
 Now place several small grapes inside this basketball to represent the active hydrolytic enzymes contained within a lysosome.

 No description can compare with a firsthand observation of a human cell through a powerful microscope.
-The descriptions above will help paint a picture of what the human cell looks like in terms that are visually pleasing and easy to remember.
+If you have a chance to do so, you'll be able to see how many different shapes and textures are present in every single cell.
+Incredibly, the human body has trillions of those, all working to help keep our bodies doing all the things they need to do.
+The descriptions above will help paint a general picture of a human cell looks like in terms that are visually pleasing and easy to remember.